-Zoodsma, J.D., Keegan, E., Moody, G.R., Napoli, A.J., Burgess, H.A., Wollmuth, L.P., & Sirotkin, H.I.
+Zoodsma, J.D., Keegan, E.J., Moody, G.R., Bhandiwad, A.A., Napoli, A.J., Burgess, H.A., Wollmuth, L.P., & Sirotkin, H.I.
+(2022).
 Disruption of grin2B, an ASD-associated gene, produces social deficits in zebrafish.
-July 7, 2022, Preprint (Version 1) available at Research Square, DOI: doi.org/10.21203/rs.3.rs-1766152/v1
+Molecular Autism,13(1):38.

 We demonstrate that zebrafish GluN2B displays similar structural and functional properties to human GluN2B.
-Using CRISPR-Cas9, we generated fish lacking all functional GluN2B (grin2B -/- ) and surprisingly found that they survive into adulthood.
+Zebrafish lacking GluN2B (grin2B−/−) surprisingly survive into adulthood.
 Given the prevalence of social deficits in ASD, we assayed social preference in the grin2B−/− fish.
-Wild-type fish develop a strong social preference by 3 weeks post fertilization (wpf).
+Wild-type fish develop a strong social preference by 3 weeks post fertilization.
 In contrast, grin2B−/− fish at this age exhibit significantly reduced social preference.
-Notably, the lack of GluN2B does not result in a broad disruption of neurodevelopment, as grin2B−/− larvae do not show alterations in spontaneous or photic-evoked movements, are capable of prey capture, and exhibit learning capabilities.
-Whole-brain imaging of grin2B−/− larvae revealed a reduction in inhibitory neurons in the subpallium, a region linked to ASD in humans, but showed that overall brain size and E/I balance in grin2B−/− is comparable to wild-type.
-Together, these findings highlight the specific role of GluN2B in ASD etiologies and establishing a disease-relevant in vivo model for future studies.
+Notably, the lack of GluN2B does not result in a broad disruption of neurodevelopment, as grin2B−/− larvae do not show alterations in spontaneous or photic-evoked movements, are capable of prey capture, and exhibit learning.
+Whole-brain imaging of grin2B−/− larvae revealed reduction of an inhibitory neuron marker in the subpallium, a region linked to ASD in humans, but showed that overall brain size and E/I balance in grin2B−/− is comparable to wild type.

 NMDA receptors; GluN2B, Autism Spectrum Disorders; social behaviors